Matthew Lukin Smawfield

 TEP-WB

-Codebase for Paper 14 (TEP-WB).
-Gaia DR3 wide-binary analysis, density-dependent screening tests, disk/halo environmental ordering, and chameleon field transition radius fitting.
+Codebase for Paper 13 (TEP-WB).
+Gaia DR3 wide-binary analysis, density-dependent screening tests, disk/halo environmental ordering, and Temporal Topology field transition radius fitting.

 Interactive CMB Frame Alignment Visualization